juxhouse/bela-resources/reference/bela.properties.md

 # The email address of the application owner.
 owner.email=user@example.com

-# Token for accessing BELA's architecture API endpoint.
-You can set any string you like here.
-architecture.api.token=your-api-token

 # URL for your SSO provider's OpenID configuration.
 openid.configuration.url=https://{host}/.well-known/openid-configuration
 # Client ID for BELA, as provided by your SSO provider.